4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP Cell` command<!-- REF #_method_.VP Cell.
 Summary -->returns a new range object referencing a specific cell<!-- END REF -->.

-> This command is intended for ranges of a single cell.
+> Este comando se aplica a los rangos de una sola celda.
 To create a range object for multiple cells, use the [VP Cells](#vp-cells) command.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.